EdDataScienceEES/tutorial-HeleneEngler/index.md

         LAI     0.255         0.140        0.179     1.816    0.071    -0.022     0.532
 ----------------------------------------------------------------------------------------
 ```
-We can visualise the change in AIC for each step with the ´plot()´ function.
+We can visualise the change in AIC (and the other criteria computed) for each step with the ´plot()´ function.
 ```
 plot(SRA)
 ```